henrytnk/henrys-library/README.md

 ## Data Persistence

-All changes made in the admin dashboard are **permanently saved** to the `src/data/books.json` file through a simple Express API server.
+All changes made in the admin dashboard are **stored in your browser's localStorage**.
 This means:

+- ✅ Edits persist across page refreshes
-- ✅ Edits are saved to disk
+- ✅ Changes are saved locally on your device
+- ✅ Each browser/device has its own collection
-- ✅ Deletions are persisted
+- ✅ Use Import/Export to sync between devices
-- ✅ New books are permanently added
-- ✅ Changes survive page refreshes and server restarts
+- ⚠️ Clearing browser data will reset to the default `books.json`

+**Initial Data:** The app loads books from `src/data/books.json` on first visit.
+After that, it uses localStorage for all changes.

+**Syncing Between Devices:**
-- ✅ Import/export your entire library
+1. Export your library from one device

-**Note:** The `src/data` folder is gitignored to keep your personal library private.

-### API Endpoints

-The API server (`server/index.js`) provides:
-- `GET /api/books` - Fetch all books
-- `POST /api/books` - Save all books to JSON file
-- `GET /api/books/export` - Download books as JSON file
+2. Import the JSON file on another device